 Although there is not a way to avoid death, there is a way to defeat it.
 Jesus Himself did not avoid death.
 He was not afraid of its inevitability.
 He did not flee from it.
 Neither did He submit and just let death have its way.
 Jesus confronted death with courage, intentionality, and purpose.
 He turned it on its heels by taking away its power.

 Death is prowling, looking to steal our choices.
 Hoping to lull us to sleep with whispers of fear.
-But today is a new opportunity to make choices.
+But today is a new opportunity.
 A new chance to live this brief life as best we can, while we can.

 We spend so much time trying to avoid death rather than trying to overcome it.
-We overcome death by living life.
+We overcome death by living life to its fullest.
 By taking away its power, refusing to allow fear to rule over us, define us, or disqualify us from the opportunity of today.